boostercloud/booster/docs/README.md

 Note:

-> In Booster the IDs are generated on the client-side, when running production applications
+> In Booster, the IDs are generated on the client-side.
+When running production applications
 > consider adding validation for ID uniqueness.
-For this example, we have used [an UUID generator](https://www.uuidgenerator.net/version4)
+For this example, we have used [a UUID generator](https://www.uuidgenerator.net/version4)

 ##### 7.2 Retrieving all posts